michael-hahn/django-1/django/splice/README.md

 behavior of the existing class, while 2) propagating untrustiness/synthesis.
 `SpliceMixin` does so through the `__init_subclass__` special method.
-It iterates over all methods defined in the subclass and all of its base classes following the MRO.
-MRO, or *method resolution order*, is the way Python resolves a method in a class's inheritance chain. `SpliceMixin` decorates those methods and makes them the attributes of the Splice-managed subclass directly; therefore, they are no longer resolved from the base classes in which they were originally defined.
+It iterates over all methods defined in the subclass and all of its base classes following the MRO. `SpliceMixin` decorates those methods and makes them the attributes of the Splice-managed subclass directly; therefore, they are no longer resolved from the base classes in which they were originally defined.
 The iteration process adheres to the following order:
 1. `SpliceMixin` first considers all callable methods defined in the Splice-managed subclass.
 For an application-specific class, the subclass is usually just a declaration without any methods defined.
 However, the programmer can leverage